 Kristin met her husband Brian when they were in 4-H together at 10 years of age.
 Along with their four young children, they live on a farm and raise natural beef and pork.
 They share the farm with a horse, chickens, cats, peacocks, and two potbelly pigs named Pig Pig and Street Pig.
 In her elusive free time, Kristin enjoys searching for fossils, digging in sandboxes, coloring pictures, and the occasional dance party.

-Today, Mike and his wife Kelly keep busy with four children age 8 and under.
-Mike enjoys running, brewing beer in his garage, rooting for Cleveland sports teams (especially the Indians), and watching his kids play sports.
+Today, Mike and his wife Kelly keep busy with five children age 12 and under.
+Mike enjoys running, brewing beer in his garage, rooting for Cleveland sports teams (especially the Guardians), and watching his kids play sports.
 He is also very active in the Saint Brendan community.

 Heather earned her B.A. in Biology from Wittenberg University and her certificates in Prosthetics and Orthotics from Northwestern University in Chicago.
 She completed her residency work at Tri-State Orthopedics in Springfield.
 She is a past member of The American Academy of Orthotics and Prosthetics, participated as a team prosthetist for the 1996 Paralympic games in Atlanta, was recognized in 1998 as one of the up-and-coming practitioners in the field of O&P, and has assisted in humanitarian clinics in Mexico.
 She has been part of American Orthopedics’ professional team since 2008.